6 Money Savings Challenges To Improve Your Finances

 5. The Dollar By the Day Money Saving Challenge

-Tip: If this challenge seems a little too difficult for you, feel free to modify it to lower bills or shorter frames of time.
+Tip: If this challenge idea seems a little too difficult for you, feel free to modify it to lower bills or shorter frames of time.
 Remember, no matter how trivial the money may seem, it always adds up.

 6. The Family Money Saving Challenge